TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 - {% tag "Reverse", "reverse" %} Engineering
 - Hack the Box (online CTFs + community)

+#### Board Games

+I'm a big fan of board games.
+You may sometimes find me on Board Game Arena playing some of my favourite games:

+- Race for the Galaxy
+- Hanabi
+- And more!

 ### Collaborating

 I have several project ideas, the scope of which is beyond my capacity given my full-time work.
 (In other words, I can’t complete them alone within a year.)
 I’ve kept the description generic for certain reasons.